-Each Fund may advertise the yield and total return of each class of its shares.
-Each Fund's yield and total returns will vary from time to time depending upon market conditions, the composition of its portfolio and operating expenses of the Trust allocated to each Fund.
-These factors, possible differences in the methods used in calculating yield and total returns and the tax-exempt status of distributions should be considered when comparing a Fund's yield and total returns to yields and total returns published for other investment companies and other investment vehicles.
+The Fund may advertise the yield and total return of each class of its shares.
+The Fund's yield and total return will vary from time to time depending upon market conditions, the composition of its portfolio and operating expenses of the Trust allocated to the Fund.
+These factors, possible differences in the methods used in calculating yield and total return and the tax-exempt status of distributions should be considered when comparing the Fund's yield and total return to yields and total returns published for other investment companies and other investment vehicles.
 Yield and total returns should also be considered relative to changes in the value of the Fund's shares and to the relative risks associated with the investment objectives and policies of the Fund.
-Yield and total returns may be stated with or without giving effect to any expense limitations in effect for a Fund.
-For those Funds that present yield and total returns reflecting an expense limitation, its yield and total return would have been lower if no limitation were in effect.
+Yield and total return may be stated with or without giving effect to any expense limitations in effect for the Fund.
+For those funds that present yield and total returns reflecting an expense limitation, its yield and total return would have been lower if no limitation were in effect.
+Yield and total return will generally be higher for Class A, Class T and Class Y shares than for Class C shares of the Fund, because of the higher levels of expenses borne by the Class C shares.
+Because of its lower operating expenses, Class N shares of the Fund can be expected to achieve a higher yield and total return than the same Fund's Class A, Class C, Class T and Class Y shares.

-Each Fund may also present one or more distribution rates for each class in its sales literature.
+The Fund may also present one or more distribution rates for each class in its sales literature.
 These rates will be determined by annualizing the class's distributions from net investment income and net short-term capital gain over a recent 12-month, 3-month or 30-day period and dividing that amount by the maximum offering price or the NAV.
 If the NAV, rather than the maximum offering price, is used to calculate the distribution rate, the rate will be higher.

-At any time in the future, yield and total returns may be higher or lower than past yield or total return, and there can be no assurance that any historical results will continue.
+At any time in the future, yield and total return may be higher or lower than past yields or total returns, and there can be no assurance that any historical results will continue.

-Investors in the Funds are specifically advised that share prices, expressed as the NAVs per share, will vary just as yield and total return will vary.
-An investor's focus on the yield of a Fund to the exclusion of the consideration of the share price of that Fund may result in the investor's misunderstanding the total return he or she may derive from the Fund.
+Investors in the Fund are specifically advised that share prices, expressed as the NAVs per share, will vary just as yield will vary.
+An investor's focus on the yield of the Fund to the exclusion of the consideration of the share price of the Fund may result in the investor's misunderstanding the total return he or she may derive from the Fund.